Trade safely – avoid known scams

 - Be wary of items advertised at unusually low prices.
 If an offer seems too good to be true, it often is.
 A common scam involves potential buyers being sent an email containing detailed information on a vehicle supposedly located abroad.
 Once contact is established, the scammer pressures the buyer into making a smaller payment to view the vehicle.

-- Bauer Trader Media does not offer a facility to verify transactions or pass on information between buyers and sellers.
-Bauer Trader Media will not act as an intermediary or arrange or confirm shipping arrangements.
-We never direct users from an email straight to a payment or 'shopping cart' page.
+- Prime Creative Media does not offer a facility to verify transactions or pass on information between buyers and sellers.
+Prime Creative Media will not act as an intermediary or arrange or confirm shipping arrangements.
+We never direct users from an email straight to a payment or ‘shopping cart’ page.

-- Bauer Trader Media has processes in place to detect suspicious trading.
+- Prime Creative Media has processes in place to detect suspicious trading.
 We also work with the police with our database.
 Nonetheless, you should always be suspicious of offers that seem too good to be true.
 Do not put any monies into foreign bank accounts.
 Another common scam involves bogus overseas sellers contacting you directly or pretending to be from a reputable organisation.

 - Hoax, counterfeit, bogus and stolen items can occasionally slip through and appear to be real listings.
 It is important to read the advertisement description carefully and ask questions.
 It is common for fraudsters to ask for contact via another email address and then ask for payment for goods by non-traceable means.
 If a seller does not offer a warranty or receipt, find out why.